Workiva/w-mobile-kit/README.md

 To run the example project, clone the repo, and run `pod install --repo-update` from the Example directory first.

+### Note
+There is a bug with cocoapods version 1.0.0.beta.6 that affects our build: https://github.com/CocoaPods/CocoaPods/issues/5034

+To fix:

+Go to Pods Project -> Target -> WMobileKit -> Build Phases -> Copy Bundle Resources Right click WMobileKit.bundle -> Show in finder
+Move it to one directory higher

 ## Requirements

 ## Installation